Moving Back to India from UK: Split-Year, ISA, Pension

 The UK move feels calmer once these five checkpoints are settled in order, because each one removes a class of later rework.

-Use this sequence before you treat the UK chapter as finished
+Key steps before you treat the UK chapter as finished

 The common mistake is notifying everyone at random.
 Use a date-led sequence instead.